sachabest/cis-dev-portal/README.md

 ## Deployment and Building Instructions

+NOTE: You will need my private key files and cert files for your domain (in my case, sachabest.com) to deploy the website succesfullly as it relies on SSL.
+Those keys and certs are not included on GitHub for security reasons.

 Assuming you have Docker installed on your machine as well as a DigitalOcean account, deployment is a breeze.
 Run the following command to create a droplet configured by Docker:

 ```bash